BrettVerney/cliSnips/README.md

-# ciscoSnips
+# cliSNips
-A handy collection of config snippets for all things Cisco CLI
+A handy collection of config snippets for anything that has a CLI